-If a women presents with Acne, irregular periods etc, there is a good chance that she has PCOS.
+If a women presents with Acne, irregular periods, absent periods etc, there is a good chance that she may have PCOS.
 The problem for these women, as explained before is that healthcare providers and placing too much emphasis on only one of these symptoms, which is usually the Acne, or just that the cycle is irregular.
 Then women are then put on the Pill and these symptoms are masked for years, until they try and have a child and have difficulty doing so.

 Women with PCOS also have an increased risk of type 2 diabetes, gestational diabetes, metabolic syndrome and anxiety and depression, and studies have shown that the longer it takes for the condition to be diagnosed, the greater the patient dissatisfaction.

 These new results are concerning for those of us who do know how to deal with PCOS and other gynaecological conditions properly.
 These women should not be having this conditions missed.
 The other issue is that not only do women often wait several months or even years before care providers are able to diagnose the condition, but even after diagnosis, patients are often unsatisfied with the information and support they receive.
 It is such a vicious cycle.

 But let’s not forget out Endo Sister’s who have endured the long road to diagnosis and management for their disease.
 It can often take up to 12 years for their diagnosis and again many of them have their condition missed and are dismissed.
 It is again such a vicious cycle of mismanagement and focus one symptoms before someone finally properly diagnoses their disease.
 Then many of these also complain of the management and treatment after diagnosis.
 We also know that many with endometriosis, also have PCOS.
 These two disease states can go hand in hand and both can equally be missed and dismissed.